 Drake Law School offers a high-quality legal education that provides students with essential lawyering skills as well as opportunities for specialization.
 The Law School actively seeks to attract and admit students from a wide variety of backgrounds and accepts qualified students with undergraduate degrees in any academic area.
 Students need not have completed an undergraduate pre-law program to be eligible for admission.

-Drake law students have ample opportunities to use the legal theories they learn in class.
-They work with clients at the Neal and Bea Smith Law Center; clerk for state and federal judges at the trial and appellate levels; intern with state and federal administrative agencies, the Iowa Legislature and state prosecutors; and work for insurance companies, law firms and private companies in Iowa’s capital city.
-Des Moines serves as an excellent legal laboratory; approximately 85 percent of Drake students either have clerkship opportunities or work part-time in the legal field during their education at Drake.
+Drake Law School has been nationally recognized among the “Best Law Schools in Practical Training” with its experiential education courses striking the optimum balance between theory and practice.
+Drake Law Students have ample opportunities to use the legal theories they learn in class.
+They represent clients at the Neal and Bea Smith Law Center’s Legal Clinic and Joan and Lyle Middleton Center for Children’s Rights, and intern for state and federal judges at the trial and appellate levels, with state and federal administrative agencies, the Iowa Legislature, state prosecutors and legal aid programs; and work for insurance companies, law firms and private companies in Iowa’s capitol city.
+Des Moines serves as an excellent legal laboratory; approximately 85 percent of Drake law students either have clerkship opportunities or work part-time in the legal field during the education at Drake.

 Refer to http://www.law.drake.edu for more information regarding the Drake Law School.